 I grew up in the kitchen.

 I left Singapore and moved to New York, moving from my mother’s narrow kitchen to overpacked studios.
 Line cooks became focus pullers and electricians, but my process stayed the same as hers.
 Our environment is in a constant state of flux; tastes change.
 A good cook is nimble and can adapt.
-As a director, I think its so important to recognizine that.
+So too, must a director.
 There are innumerable new ways to serve an image, and every medium constantly reinvents itself.
 I thrive on a digital landscape, where every project needs a tailored approach, just as every dish needs the right touch of spice.